 - Make a hole at the top of the ornament with a drinking straw.

 - Bake 2.5 hours.
 Cool on wire rack.
 You can also dry ornaments at room temperature for 1-2 days.

 - Decorate with ribbon and hang.
 Some children enjoy puffy paints or sequins to further dress up their ornaments.

 I remember making Christmas cinnamon ornaments when I was a child.

 This recipe doesn’t make a ton of ornaments, but I had at least 30 small hearts and a variety of different larger ones as well.
 My kitchen smelled wonderful and my husband thought they looked good enough to eat… glad he didn’t try it!

 Save this easy 2-ingredient recipe for the rainy, snowy, wintery-mix kind of days.
 You’ll be happy you had the ingredients on hand.

-The ornaments make a great garland too. (above)
+The cinnamon ornaments make a pretty garland too. (above)